-An assessment conducted in February 2021 placed Evidence-based Series (EBS) 1-19 IN REVIEW.
-This means that it is undergoing a review for currency and relevance.
+An assessment conducted in December 2023 indicated that Evidence-based Series (EBS) 1-19 REQUIRES UPDATING.
 It is still appropriate for this document to be available while this updating process unfolds.
 The PEBC has a formal and standardized process to ensure the currency of each document (PEBC Assessment & Review Protocol)